splitio-examples/flagsets-split-browser-suite/README.md

 - `npm run dev`: starts Webpack with watch flag and NodeJS server with Nodemon, so that the application is rebuilt and the server restarted on file changes in the `/client` and `/server` folders respectively, for development purposes.
 - `npm run build`: builds the two variants of the application.
 - `npm run serve`: builds the two variants of the application and starts the NodeJS server.
 - `npm run automation`: runs the automation script that will generate events and impressions by navigating to the webpage multiple times with different user IDs, using [Puppeteer and Chrome](https://www.npmjs.com/package/puppeteer).
-Before running this script, we recommend you set up a Metric to measure the average Split SDK initialization time, as described in the **Set up a Split Metric** below.
+Before running this script, we recommend you set up a Metric to measure the average Split SDK initialization time, as described in the [Set up a Split Metric and view results](https://github.com/splitio-examples/flagsets-split-browser-suite/tree/measure_sdk_ready#set-up-a-split-metric-and-view-results) section below.

 # Tutorial - Split flag sets - Filtering feature flags for optimized webpage performance